phanibhushanksa/agent-poc/readme.md

 * Understand natural language: Interpret and respond to human instructions in a meaningful way.
 * Reason and plan: Analyze information, make decisions, and devise strategies to solve problems.
-* Interact with its environment: Gather information, take Actions using Tools, and observe the results of those actions.
+* Interact with its environment: Gather information, take Actions using Tools, and observe the results of those actions